ixartz/Next-js-Boilerplate/README.md

 ### Error Monitoring

-The project uses [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) to monitor errors.
-In the development environment, no additional setup is needed: Next.js Boilerplate is pre-configured to use Sentry and Spotlight (Sentry for Development).
+The project uses [Sentry](https://sentry.io/for/nextjs/) to monitor errors.
+In the development environment, no additional setup is needed: the app is pre-configured to use Sentry and Spotlight (Sentry for Development).
 All errors will automatically be sent to your local Spotlight instance, allowing you to experience Sentry locally.

 For production environment, you'll need to create a Sentry account and a new project.
 Then, in `next.config.mjs`, you need to update the `org` and `project` attributes in `withSentryConfig` function.
 Additionally, add your Sentry DSN to `sentry.client.config.ts`, `sentry.edge.config.ts` and `sentry.server.config.ts`.

 ### Code coverage

-Next.js Boilerplate relies on [Codecov](https://about.codecov.io/codecov-free-trial/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) for code coverage reporting solution.
+The Smartvest Bot relies on [Codecov](https://about.codecov.io/codecov-free-trial) for code coverage reporting solution.
 To enable Codecov, create a Codecov account and connect it to your GitHub account.
 Your repositories should appear on your Codecov dashboard.
 Select the desired repository and copy the token.
 In GitHub Actions, define the `CODECOV_TOKEN` environment variable and paste the token.

 Make sure to create `CODECOV_TOKEN` as a GitHub Actions secret, do not paste it directly into your source code.